-The covered bonds are supported by a cover pool backed by high quality assets.
-The majority of the claims are against regional and local governments in Germany or debt related to German local governments, which on average have very good credit quality.

-The collateral quality is reflected in the collateral score, which is currently 3.9%.
+The covered bonds are supported by a cover pool backed by high-quality assets.
+Most of the claims are mortgage loans backed by properties in Germany.
+The collateral quality is reflected in the collateral score, which is currently 8.8%.